 The Main Event meets on Tuesday evenings, at St. Patrick Church (404 E. Main Street).
-The first meeting for this year will be November 8, 2016.
-Sessions will be held on every subsequent Tuesday, with a week off Thanksgiving week (November 20) and a break at Christmastime, with the last session of 2016 on December 20.
-It will start back up again January 3, 2017 and last until May 7, 2013 with weeks off for Holy Week and Easter Week (March 26 & April 2).
+The first meeting for the new year will be September 4, 2012.
+Sessions will be held on every subsequent Tuesday, with a week off Thanksgiving week (November 20) and a break at Christmastime, with the last session of 2012 on December 18.
+It will start back up again January 8, 2013 and last until May 7, 2013 with weeks off for Holy Week and Easter Week (March 26 & April 2).

 What is the schedule for the evening?

 - 6:45-6:50 pm: Opening, Announcements